I-I-IT/News-debloat-anti-distractions/README.md

 ### Do I remove in-article links to other articles?

 No I don't.
-Although it affects the reading experience, as the reading experience is no longer linear but a trace between metalinks.
+Although links affects the reading experience, as the reading experience is no longer linear but a trace between metalinks, I don't want to touch the essence of the speech.
 What you can do however, is change the color of links from blue to gray.
-You could even put those links in the same color as text.
-To change the colors on Firefox, follow this guide. https://support.mozilla.org/en-US/kb/change-fonts-and-colors-websites-use
+You could even put those links in the same color as text. uBlock doesn't generally support general cosmetic filters, but a hack is that you specify the website TLD and it will apply to all those domains.
+So to make links grey in all .com websites, use com##a:style(color: grey!important).
+Replace 'com' by other domains like org, io and your country domain to make it across the board.

 ### What don't I remove?